 French settlers explored our fertile lands in the early 1600s, led by Samuel de Champlain and other explorers.
 Their descendants – the Acadians – still call this area home today and their vibrant culture can be experienced up and down the Acadian coast and throughout the province.

-We’re proud of our First Nations heritage and the ongoing cultural enrichment provided by the Mi’kmaq (sometimes spelled Mi kmaq or Mikmaq) and Maliseet people in New Brunswick.
+We’re proud of our First Nations heritage and the ongoing cultural enrichment provided by the Mi’kmaq (sometimes spelled Mi kmaq or Mikmaq), the Wolastoqiyik (Maliseet) and the Peskotomuhkati (Passamaquoddy) people in New Brunswick.

 You can also connect – authentically – to our aboriginal heritage through experiences at Metepenagiag Heritage Park, and Esgenoôpetitj First Nation, where you’ll have the opportunity to sample traditional food, listen to aboriginal stories and folklore or enjoy the festive activities as you follow the Powwow Trail and join in the celebration of First Nations culture.